-The successful completion of the 2014 Battle Area Complex Surface Danger Zone site monitoring was only made possible by field personnel who contributed valuable labor and expertise to these efforts.
-We graciously thank:
+The successful completion of the 2015 Battle Area Complex Surface Danger Zone archaeological site monitoring project was made possible by field personnel who contributed valuable labor and expertise, including Angela Gore, Joshua Lynch, and Elizabeth Carroll.
+We would also like to thank Glenda Lesondak for her careful editing and Kate Yeske for map production.